Vansh-Dwivedi/camouflage-booking-system/DEMO.md

 # Camouflage Booking System - Demo Guide

 ## Overview
-A complete booking system for makeup studios built with Node.js, similar to Square's booking system.
+A complete booking system for makeup studios built with Node.js and JSON file storage, similar to Square's booking system.
 This system allows customers to book services online and provides administrators with a comprehensive management dashboard.

+**Database**: JSON File Storage (serverless-friendly, no database server required)

 ## Features